PortlandStatePowerLab/doe-egot-me/Documentation/README.md

 ##### Portland State University - Power Engineering Group

 # Example Simulation Overview
+This simulation overview is taken from the appendices of the Implementation Profile document.
+Consult the Implementation Profile for more information.
 ## Explanation and Configuration
 The following section provides a step-by-step example of a single simulation, including preparation, configuration, the mechanisms that occur during a simulation, and the expected output.
 The simulation parameters are as follows:
 * GridAPPS-D Simulation Configuration parameters